• Skip to primary navigation

 In the next and final post in this series, I will be looking at something else tenants do which is wrong and which (according to another Direct Line survey) is even more prevalent that the breaches discussed so far.

-Filed Under: Tips for tenants Tagged With: Tenant penalties for breaching tenancy rules
+Filed Under: Tenants Tagged With: Tenant penalties for breaching tenancy rules

 You should always get independent legal advice before taking any action.